 No. Students with any major or no major at all may apply to the program.
 Very few people start college with the intention of being an Earth and Environmental Sciences major (hardly anyone knows it is an option!).
 We want to reach people who find the geosciences field interesting and are willing to spend the time to learn more about them regardless of major.

 You are welcome to submit applications any time after February 15th, 2021.
 The application is open until all spots are filled.
 You will be contacted if you are chosen for the program.
 Your teachers will be reaching out to you via email with more information once you are accepted into the program.
 Summer Bridge will run from Monday, Aug 9 to Friday, Aug 20, 2021.

 Do I need to be available for the entire Sumer Bridge dates?

-Yes, Summer Bridge participants need to be available for the entire two weeks.
+Yes, Summer Bridge participants need to be available for the entire time.
 If you are interested in participating in our program, but these dates don’t work for you, please contact Liz Balgord (firstname.lastname@example.org).

 Are there jobs in Geosciences?

 YES!
 One of the important aspects of GETUP is to introduce you to real-life geoscientists.
 See more information on the Department of Earth and Environmental Sciences career page.

 Is there are a cost to participate in the Summer Bridge?

 No!
 Participants will be paid a $300 stipend for their participation in the summer program, and food and travel expenses during field

 trips are covered.
 Students will need to find their own transportation to/from the WSU campus.